developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-software/dremio-software-data-sources.md

 2. For the users or roles in the **USERS/ROLES** table, toggle the checkmark for each privilege you want to grant on the Dremio source that is being created.
 3. Click **Save** after setting the configuration.

-## Updating an Iceberg REST Catalog Source[​](#updating-an-iceberg-rest-catalog-source "Direct link to Updating an Iceberg REST Catalog Source")
+## Updating an Iceberg REST Catalog Source

 To update an Iceberg REST Catalog: